hanwenzhang123/fullstack-note/mock/README.md

 ```

 #### what is prototype
-- an object that is associated with every functions and objects by default
+- A reference to another object
-- the mechanism by which JavaScript objects inherit features from one another.
+- Every function includes prototype object by default, and all the objects inherit the properties and methods from `Object.prototype`
+- Objects created using the `new` keyword inherit from a prototype called `Object.prototype`.
+- whenever we create a function，JS engine adds a prototype property inside a function
+- Prototype property is an object, where we can attach methods and properties in a prototype object
-- All JavaScript objects inherit properties and methods from a prototype.
+- which enables all the other objects to inherit these methods and properties.
-- Where function's prototype property is accessible and modifiable and object's prototype property (aka attribute) is not visible.
-- Every function includes prototype object by default.

 #### prototype chain
-- All the objects inherit the properties and methods from `Object.prototype`.
-- Objects created using the `new` keyword inherit from a prototype called `Object.prototype`.
+- If you try to call a property on an object, JavaScript will go to the prototype object and look for it, until it finds it.
+- If it doesn’t find the specific property that you’re looking for, it’ll return undefined for you.
+- Otherwise, it’ll return the specific property.

 #### `new` keyword
 - The `new` operator to create an instance of the class based on the prototype.